algorithmiaio/dev-center/_pages/administration/admin-panel/governance-reporting.md

 title: Governance Reporting
 ---

 Beginning in Algorithmia version 20.5.57, the **Governance Reporting** page provides you with granular reporting capabilities, enabling you to view organization-owned algorithm resource usage at the cluster, organization, and algorithm level.
-For additional details, see the [Advanced Governance Reporting](https://algorithmia.com/developers/platform/advanced-governance-reporting) docs in our Developer Center.
+For additional details, see the page documentation [user-facing Governance Reporting features](/developers/platform/advanced-governance-reporting).

 ## Setting cost rates